AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/insights/attribute-category.md

 ## Image features

-Image features represent distinct and informative elements or patterns within an image that are used for analysis with Insights.
+Image features represent distinct and informative elements or patterns within an image that are used for analysis with [!DNL Insights].
 The following table lists the image feature categories recognized by the GenStudio for Performance Marketing AI.

 <!-- For the writer: turn off word wrap to work with these tables.
 Option + Z -->